Idris Davies

 Davies was the only poet to cover the significant political events of the early 20th century in the South Wales Valleys and the South Wales Coalfield, which was informed from his experience of having worked at the coalface.
-He is best known for the verses "Bells of Rhymney", from his 1938 Gwalia Deserta (meaning literally "Wasteland of Wales"), which were adapted into a popular folk song.
+He is best known for the verses "The Bells of Rhymney" from his 1938 Gwalia Deserta, which were adapted by several famous singers into a popular folk song.